digital-asset/docs.daml.com/docs/2.7.0/docs/daml-finance/concepts/lifecycling.rst

 <type-daml-finance-interface-instrument-generic-instrument-instrument-11652>` evolution, as well as
 other Contingent Claims based instruments.

-Lifecycling of Contingent Claims based instruments can be devided into two categories:
+Lifecycling of Contingent Claims based instruments can be divided into two categories:

 - *Time based* evolution: An instrument is evolved solely due to the passage of time.
 An example is a fixed coupon bond, where a coupon payment is due at the end of every coupon period.
 This can be